apcl-research/jam/README.md

 ```

 This will download the all the files in the repository.
 If you only want to download specific files, you can simply run the following command.  **Note:** The above command will download the entire dataset including the deduplication files (total 200gb+).
 If you just want the raw data, use the --filename parameter like in the next command.
 Specific files you might want for the raw data are ``fundats-j1.json.gz`` and ``jm52m.sql.gz``.
 Or you may wish to retrain your own Jam models using our processed and tokenized data in ``train.bin`` and ``val.bin``.

+Our raw data includes full traceability from the methods to the files and projects where those methods originate.
+The code for each method is in ``fundats-j1'' as a Python dictionary.
+You may download either the json or the pickle version.
+The key for each method is an ID number.
+That ID number is the ``id`` field of the ``functionalunits`` table in the SQL dump.
+Other fields should be self-explanatory.

   ```
   python3 download.py --repo_id=apcl/jm52m --filename=file.pkl --local_dir=./data/yourdir --repo_type=dataset